spinnaker/governance/governance.md

 ## Documentation Contributors

 The role definitions above were written optimized for code contributors.
 Documentation contributors will not be held to the same technical requirements.
 Instead, we look for writers who can express concepts clearly and simply.
-Documnetation contributors still follow the same Member, Reviewer, Approver progression ladder.
+Documentation contributors still follow the same Member, Reviewer, Approver progression ladder.

 ## Special Interest Groups